Misuzulu Sinqobile: Personal life and education

-Accession to the Throne
+Accession to the throne

 Despite being King Goodwill Zwelithini's third oldest surviving son, King Misuzulu's accession to the throne was not instant.
 Historically, King Misuzulu's claim to the throne would have been automatic, but the Zulu Kingdom now considers itself a constitutional monarchy, the leader of which must be appointed.
 King Goodwill Zwelithini's Great Wife, Queen Mantfombi Dlamini, was appointed regent during the interregnum and, on 24 March 2021, Prince Mangosuthu Buthelezi issued a statement on behalf of the Zulu Royal Family stating that the new king would only be announced after the three-month mourning period for the late King Goodwill Zwelithini.
 King Goodwill Zwelithini's will gave the responsibility of appointing the next king to Queen Mantfombi.

 Immediately after the death of King Misuzulu's father, historians and cultural experts predicted that King Misuzulu would be the one appointed to the throne, as he was the son of the late King and the late King's Great Wife, giving him increased status among the late King's other 28 children.
 At the time, some senior members of the royal family called the debate over succession "premature".
-At King Goodwill Zwelithini's funeral service, the late king's sister, Princess Thembi Ndlovu stated that the Royal Family did not yet know who the next king would be and that the individual would be "chosen by God".
+At King Goodwill Zwelithini's funeral service, the late king's sister, Princess Thembi Ndlovu stated that the royal family did not yet know who the next king would be and that the individual would be "chosen by God".

 On 29 April 2021, approximately 7 weeks after the death of King Goodwill Zwelithini, Queen Regent Mantfombi Dlamini herself died from an unspecified illness, without having publicly appointed the next Zulu monarch.
 However, on 7 May 2021, at the public reading of the late Queen's will, it emerged that she had appointed King Misuzulu as the next king of the Zulu nation.
-The announcement was met with protest from certain members of the royal family and King Misuzulu, present at the reading of the will, was escorted away to safety by the South African Police Service and a security detail from eSwatini.
+The announcement was met with protest from certain members of the royal family and King Misuzulu, present at the reading of the will, was escorted away to safety by the South African Police Service and a security detail from Eswatini.

-Misuzulu entered the royal kraal and royal hunt took place on the night of 19 August 2022, until the early hours of 20 August 2022.
+Misuzulu entered the royal kraal and the royal hunt took place on the night of 19 August 2022, until the early hours of 20 August 2022.

 The king's coronation took place on the 29th of October 2022 and was attended by Cyril Ramaphosa, Jacob Zuma, David Mabuza, Mswati III, Patrice Motsepe, Thabo Mbeki and many politicians, actors, actresses, journalists, royals, musicians and crowds of people.
 The coronation took place at the Moses Mabhida Stadium.
 Roads in the city were closed.